mukherjeerajdeep/docker_3_apps-developing-core-principles/03/demos/using-the-builder-pattern/Readme.md

 ## Create a Builder Dockerfile

 1. Make a copy of the Dockerfile to use as a starting point for authoring an image for building the 'mini' binary.
-Call it 'Dockerfile.build'.
+Call it `'Dockerfile.build'`.

-2. A container that is derived from the image that will be built from your new Dockerfile, will have the source code for the app bind mounted inside it.
+2. A container that is derived from the image that will be built from your new `Dockerfile`, will have the source code for the app bind mounted inside it.
    Alter the Dockerfile to copy just what is needed from the build context to deal with the apps dependencies.

-3. Redefine the ENTRYPOINT instruction to build the binary from the retrieved dependencies and mounted source code.
+3. Redefine the `ENTRYPOINT` instruction to build the binary from the retrieved dependencies and mounted source code.

 ## Build an Image from the Builder Dockerfile

-   Use the 'docker build' command to build the image, and tag the image with an appropriate name (maybe 'mini-builder').
-Don't forget to use the '-f' flag because the Dockerfile is called 'Dockerfile.build'.
+   Use the `'docker build'` command to build the image, and tag the image with an appropriate name (maybe 'mini-builder').
+Don't forget to use the `'-f'` flag because the Dockerfile is called `'Dockerfile.build'`.

 ## Test the Builder Image